opensvc/docs.opensvc.com/source/collector.tabs.rst

 Displays:

-* The current node ruleset
+* The node rulesets and modulesets attachments
 * The current per-module compliance status of the node
-* The modulesets attached to the node
+* Compliance alerts details

 wiki
 ++++

-A per-node wiki page the team responsible member can use to share information relative to the node.
+A per-node wiki page team responsible members can use to share information related to the node.